SimonAmable/MySuccessAutomation/README.md

 *   **Q: Is MySuccessAutomation compatible with Mac, Windows, and Linux?**
     *   **A:** Yes!
 It's designed for cross-platform compatibility.
 Just make sure Python and the required dependencies are installed. (only tested on windows currently i'll admit)
 *   **Q: How secure is my data?**
-    *   **A:** Your data security is my top priority.
+    *   **A:** Your data security is my top priority i put extra work into this and thats why its a github project.
 All data processing occurs locally on your machine.
 No sensitive information is transmitted to external servers.
 *   **Q: Will this work for jobs outside of Carleton's MySuccess?**
     *   **A:** No, **MySuccessAutomation is specifically designed for Carleton University's MySuccess co-op portal.** It will not function correctly with other job boards or application systems.